Open Space Advocates

 4. I love to hike.
 Are there hiking trails on Dictionary Hill?

-Our hiking trails are one of the greatest treasures in our community (it is probably the greatest treasure).
+Our hiking trails are one of the greatest treasures in our community.
 Right in the heart of Spring Valley, our citizens can go for beautiful hikes, enjoy the wildlife, and experience incredible 360 degree views overlooking the ocean, the islands, downtown San Diego, Cowles Mountain, Sweetwater Lake, Cuyamaca and Laguna Mountains, and Mexico.
 This is truly a treasure to value, preserve, and cherish.
 County Parks personnel are still preparing a master resource plan for the preserve and identifying official trails for improvement.

 5. What kind of support does DHOSA have in the Spring Valley community?

 Our organization was originally named Lookout Mountain Advocates (LOMA).
-To better describe our mission, we have changed our name to Dictionary Hill Open Space Advocates (DHOSA).
+To better describe our mission, we changed our name to Dictionary Hill Open Space Advocates (DHOSA).
 We began in 2005 as a neighborhood group of a few dozen citizens who live in proximity to Dictionary Hill and adjacent to Bancroft Creek Canyon.
 The all-volunteer organization has become a local watchdog and educational resource on the potential negative impacts of proposed development as well as an active proponent of public acquisition of the site.

 DHOSA has also sponsored numereous well attended canyon hikes in partnership with the Sierra Club, Audubon Society and other organizations to help draw attention to the need for preserving open space and natural habitat.
 We have also participated in Spring Valley Clean Up Days, focusing on removal of illegally dumped debris from the Dictionary Hill area.
 In return, DHOSA has enjoyed excellent support from the community.